rebeccabilbro/rebeccabilbro.github.io/_posts/2021-02-24-low-code-no-code.md

 One of the reasons that developers don't like low-code/no-code (I'm going to abbreviate as LCNC from here on out) is because they make us feel like we are building with our hands tied behind our backs.
 As a coder, I have my own highly personalized ways of breaking problems down into pieces, building components against each of those problems, and then orchestrating those components together into a solution.
 It might not be for everyone, but it's my process.
 With LCNC, I have to use someone else's process, and it makes me feel awkward and constrained.
 I can't use the shortcuts and mental gynastics I'm used to and instead have to belly flop through someone else's jungle gym.

-In [The No Code Delusion](https://www.alexhudson.com/2020/01/13/the-no-code-delusion/),Alex Hudson writes:
+In [The No Code Delusion](https://www.alexhudson.com/2020/01/13/the-no-code-delusion/), Alex Hudson writes:

 > At the heart of the issue is the concept that “computer programming” - which is to say, writing code - is a constraint on the development of software.
 That there is some “higher level” on which people can operate, where development is much simpler but the end results in some way the same.